Aaron Thomas Associate Professor, Director of Native American Research LaboratoryOffice: Chemistry, 201

 At the end of Fall Semester 2015, Ranalda completed a Masters in Interdisciplinary Studies and was subsequently admitted to the Individualized Interdisciplinary Doctoral Program.
 She commences her doctoral studies Spring Semester 2016.

 Her list of awards and recognitions is admirable.
 From a cultural perspective, she earned the title of “Miss Northern Navajo”—a title bestowed on Dine’ women who demonstrate cultural knowledge, traditional practice, and language fluency.
-On the academic side, Ranalda was a University of New Mexico Diversity Scholar, is currently a UM Sloan Scholar, IRSE/Institute on Ecosystems intern, and a UM teaching assistant.
-While attending UNM, she was one of 50 students nationwide that were selected to study one year in Germany as a Congress Bundestag Scholar.
+On the academic side, Ranalda was a University of New Mexico Diversity Scholar, is currently a UM Sloan Scholar and an EPA STAR fellow, IRSE/Institute on Ecosystems intern, and a UM teaching assistant.

 Once earning her PhD, Ranalda hopes to return home, secure employment in higher education as a researcher or grant writer, and widen the path for Native students to pursue STEM degrees while experiencing meaningful research.